-Open House this Wednesday, December 6, 2017: 8:15 AM – 10:15 AM.
-Call the admissions coordinator, Candi Barrett at 214-349-6843 to RSVP for the Open House or just show up!!
-If you can’t make this day, you can still schedule a school tour for another day and time.
+Call 214-349-6843 to schedule a school tour!!
 And after you read this School Review for Scofield Christian School YOU will want to tour this school!!!

 Mention “WiseMommies” and get $150 off your registration fee if you decide to enroll your child anytime at Scofield.